 In fact, one of the biggest names in the game, Optimizely, states:

-Your primary metric (and the main metric in your hypothesis) should always be the behaviour closest to the change you are making in the variation you are employing.”Optimizely
+Your primary metric (and the main metric in your hypothesis) should always be the behavior closest to the change you are making in the variation you are employing.”Optimizely

-We disagree – and want to show how this approach can actually limit the effectiveness of your experimentation programme.
+We disagree – and want to show how this approach can actually limit the effectiveness of your experimentation program.